Underground big room trance.

 Release cadence is inconsistent; competitors face same challenge (differentiation opportunity)

-Fan data infrastructure (email/SMS) is nonexistent; this is the single biggest gap to close
+Fan data infrastructure (email/SMS) is nonexistent; fan page network + direct-to-fan channels are the foundation to build

-Complete a music-first rebrand (website, press kit, visual identity) while launching fresh social accounts to replace botted legacy profiles.
-Execute a disciplined 3-4 week release cadence with fan data capture (email/SMS) as the central infrastructure priority.
-Reduce local Vegas frequency and focus on brand-building for 6+ months before exploring more robust touring opportunities.
+Complete a music-first rebrand (website, press kit, visual identity) with fresh social accounts replacing the botted legacy profiles.
+Transition the 120K legacy Instagram into a fan page and build a strategic network of genre-focused fan pages that seed Tim Clark content to real audiences.
+Execute a disciplined 3-4 week release cadence with fan data capture (email/SMS) as the central infrastructure.
+Reduce local Vegas frequency and focus exclusively on brand-building for the first 6 months.
 Target 50K Spotify monthly listeners and 10K email subscribers within 12 months.

 Audience Intelligence